Harry Piers

-Piers was an active writer publishing on a wide range of subject from the history of the military to the habits of the winter wren, a tiny bird found in Nova Scotia forests.
-His last book, "The Evolution of the Halifax Fortress 1749-1928", was published in 1947 just after his death and played a key role in restoring the Halifax Citadel and York Redoubt.
+Piers was an active writer, publishing on a wide range of subjects, from the history of the military to the habits of the winter wren, a tiny bird found in Nova Scotia forests.
+His last book, "The Evolution of the Halifax Fortress 1749-1928," was published in 1947 just after his death and played a key role in restoring the Halifax Citadel and York Redoubt.

 Piers was also known for his assistance to other authors.
 In 1893 he edited Mary Jane Katzmann's Akins Prize-winning History of the Townships of Dartmouth, Preston and Lawrencetown, Halifax County, N.S. posthumously for publication.
-History and fiction writer Thomas Raddall received crucial encouragement and assistance from Piers who became Raddall's mentor for historical research.
+History and fiction writer Thomas Raddall received crucial encouragement and assistance from Piers, who became Raddall's mentor for historical research.

-Piers worked with precision and diligence for many years as virtually a one-man-museum for Nova Scotia.
+Piers worked with precision and diligence for many years as virtually a one-man museum for Nova Scotia.
 His obituary in the Halifax Chronicle Herald noted, "Many called him a 'human book of knowledge'.
-His tall stately figure was familiar in the community life of Halifax and he played a prominent role in numerous activities in the City and Province.".
+His tall stately figure was familiar in the community life of Halifax, and he played a prominent role in numerous activities in the City and Province.".
 Piers' museum work was multi-disciplinary, collecting artifacts and specimens for human and natural history.
 His collection documentation set high standards of research and description that were ahead of their time and stand out today as instructive examples of museum work.
 A Parks Canada historian in recent times lauded him as a "renaissance man of this province's cultural history.
 It matters not where the modern researcher penetrates — history, archaeology, material culture, geology, botany — it is almost certain that you will find his footprint of decades ago.
 At a time when nobody else cared, he and his museum did, and between them they preserved and recorded much that would otherwise have vanished utterly."

 He was a long-term member of the Royal Nova Scotia Historical Society.